A Buyer's Guide to Named-Architect Homes in Los Angeles.

 Restoration contractor network.
 Materials like original terrazzo, steel casement windows, built-up roofing, and board-formed concrete require contractors who have worked on them before.
 These are not found on general contractor referral lists.
 An architect with this market experience comes with the network.

 Long-term cost modeling.
-Named-architect homes often have deferred maintenance on systems that are expensive to restore correctly — and where the wrong restoration destroys value.
-Budget a full material audit before closing and model a 5-year restoration horizon, not just the year-one repairs.
+Named-architect homes often carry deferred maintenance on systems that are expensive to restore correctly — and where the wrong restoration destroys value.
+Budget a full material audit before closing and model a 5-year restoration horizon, not just year-one repairs.

-How do I verify that a home in Los Angeles was actually designed by Neutra, Schindler, or Lautner?
+How do I verify a home was actually designed by Neutra, Schindler, or Lautner?

 Consult the relevant primary archive: USC's Architecture and Design Collection for Schindler, the Neutra Institute for Neutra, and the Getty Research Institute's Lautner Archive.
 These institutions maintain project records, drawings, and correspondence.
 Attribution in a listing is a starting point, not a guarantee — always verify independently before paying a named-architect premium.